Ayman-Isam/HungerGames-Docs/docs/Introduction.md

 - 4 different tiers of chests, each with customizable loot
 - Customizable world border that shrinks over time
 - Automatic chest refills and supply drops at intervals
-- Scoreboard with various information related to the game
+- Individual scoreboard with various information related to the game
 - Allowing players to spectate after death and teleport to players alive
 - Support for Solo, Duo, Trios and Versus modes with option to vote for game mode
+- Integration with MySQl to store player stats persistently
+- Integration with Placeholder API for individual player stats and top global stats
-- Automatic allocation of players to teams with teammate tracking
+- Automatic and manual allocation of players to teams with teammate tracking
 - Team chat option to make messages only be seen by teammates
 - Customizable display of tips to assist players
 - Support for multiple maps and easy switching between maps